MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 #### Add a new SSO command to the bot (Optional)

-After successfully adding SSO in your project, you can also add a new SSO command.
+After successfully adding SSO in your project, you can add a new SSO command.

 1. Create a new file such as `photoSsoCommandHandler.ts` or `photoSsoCommandHandler.js` in `bot/src/` and add your own SSO command handler to call Graph API: